 Women in Science, Discovery and Medicine (WiSDoM) Committee

-WiSDoM is a School of Clinical Sciences at Monash Health (SCS) committee designed to promote inclusive gender equity in medicine and research to women of all backgrounds and career stage.
-The committee was formed in August 2015 and launched the SCS Women in Medicine and Science program at a forum on 10 August 2015.
-WiSDoM runs several events every year designed to bring together the women of SCS and harbour the sharing of strategies on how to succeed in the face of adversity.
+WiSDoM is a Sub-Faculty of Clinical and Molecular Medicine (SF-CaMM) committee designed to promote inclusive gender equity in medicine and research to women of all backgrounds and career stage.
+The committee was formed in August 2015 and launched the Women in Medicine and Science program at a forum on 10 August 2015.
+WiSDoM runs several events every year designed to bring together the women of SF-CaMM and harbour the sharing of strategies on how to succeed in the face of adversity.

 Terms of Reference

-- To provide women with guidance on career planning and advancement
+- To provide mentorship and guidance on career advancement for women

 Meeting frequency: Quarterly